Only 36 Percent of Indian Engineers Can Write Compilable Code, Says Study

 You want that in big endian?

-Indian Coders and Executives are Trash (Score:1)
+Indian Coders and Executives are Trash (Score:1, Interesting)

 Posting anonymously for obvious reasons.